EyalSinay/bank-api-node-js/README.md

     - userId*
     - accountId*
 ## DELETE METHODS:
-## To delete specific user by ID:
+# To delete a specific user by ID:
 BASE_URL + 'users/' + :userId
-## To delete specific account by ID:
+# To delete a specific account by ID:
 BASE_URL + 'accounts/' + :accountId